 Seeking Counsel?
 Contact Our Fullerton Drug Crime Attorney

-At The Law Offices of Jacqueline Goodman, our Orange County criminal defense lawyer and support staff believe California's approach is a healthy, working alternative to oppressive laws that harshly and unfairly punished marijuana offenders throughout the years.
+At The Law Offices of Jacqueline Goodman, our Orange County criminal defense drug crime lawyer and support staff believe California's approach is a healthy, working alternative to oppressive laws that harshly and unfairly punished marijuana offenders throughout the years.
 We want to remind everyone who enjoys marijuana to do so safely and in accordance with the new laws.

 We are also available to help anyone who does find themselves facing charges for a marijuana-related offense, including marijuana DUI, as well as individuals who wish to change their criminal records for a marijuana conviction that would be different under current law.